 Humor Travel Life

 Scotland!
 The land of kilts, bagpipes, and original James Bond and Henry Jones Sr., Sir Sean Connery.
-This was the part of the trip prior to leaving that I was looking forward to the most.
+This was the part of the trip that I was looking forward to the most.
 I was craving the sight of lush, green mountains and historic castles.

 I arrived in Edinburgh just shy of Noon and was thrilled at how easy it was to get to my hostel from the airport; Just a short bus ride and walk, and I was there.
 They even had WIFI on the city bus!
 I was on a roll.